 On the air

-Once on the air, you can podcast as a solo or bring on guests to interview.
+Once on the air, you can podcast solo or bring on guests to interview.
 Many popular radio hosts do both, mixing in interviews with their own thoughts and commentary.
 This strategy can relieve you of some of the pressure of having to fill all the airtime yourself and also introduce your listeners to fresh new perspectives about financial planning and investing.

 Prepare to launch!

-Don’t let fear or uncertainty keep you from taking advantage of this effective new marketing tool.
+Don’t let fear or uncertainty keep you from taking advantage of this effective marketing tool.
 Like any new skill, the more podcasting you do, the better you’ll become at it.